 EKCART ASIA

-EKCART ASIA is a collectors’ art advisory that showcases tightly edited art collections from dynamic markets.
-The collection seeks to identify key aesthetic themes before they become market trends.
-This strategic foresight allows us to take a chance at patronising new talent at good prices.
-EKCART ASIA is not just an opportunity to own art but also seeks to support artists’ careers and new markets and genres.
+EKCART ASIA is a futurist art collection management company that acquires carefully curated work from dynamic and trend setting-sectors and markets.
+Each collection seeks to identify key aesthetic themes and values before they become market trends – a strategic foresight that allows us to seek out and support new and emerging talent at good prices or spot undervalued areas of the art market.
+EKCART ASIA is not just an opportunity to own art; it is also a platform that supports and promotes artists in new markets and genres.
+It also brings into the art ecosystem a new community that is interested in art but would normally not consider acquiring

 Trendsetting Leader: